What is piggybacking credit?

 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-Piggybacking credit, otherwise known as becoming an authorized user, allows you to be added to another’s credit card account in order to improve your credit standing.
-There are a number of reasons why you may need more positive exposure on your credit report—you could be looking to buy a car, get a loan or secure the best rates on a new line of credit, to name a few.
+Piggybacking credit, otherwise known as becoming an authorized user, allows you to be added to another’s credit card account to improve your credit standing.
+There are several reasons why you may need more positive exposure on your credit report—you could be looking to buy a car, get a loan or secure the best rates on a new line of credit, to name a few.

-There are some risks associated with piggybacking credit, so it should only be used as a temporary solution.
+Some risks are associated with piggybacking credit, so it should only be used as a temporary solution.

 So what is piggybacking credit, really?
 Below we’ve outlined everything you need to know about this credit-boosting method.